-While in Japan, you will be hosted by Kogakuin University and attend classes there.
+While in Japan, you will be hosted by Kogakuin University and attend your classes on their campus.
 The university focuses on engineering and architecture to ﬁrst and second year students.
 Hachioji is known for being a college town, boasting many large colleges and universities.
 It is a scenic area surrounded on three sides by mountains, forming the Hachioji Basin.
 It’s easily accessible by bus or train, providing an ideal location for student life and exploration.

 While at Kogakuin University, Hachioji Campus, you will live in shared apartments contracted by the university.
 These are small Japanese-style lodgings with futons, a kitchenette, and a bathroom.
-You will share an apartment with other students in the group.
+You will share a two-bedroom apartment with three other students in the group.
 Housing accommodations are subject to change depending on availability (alternate arrangements provided).

 In the town of Hachioji there are many food options, including grocery stores and familiar chains such as Starbucks and Burger King.
 Pizza is widely available or try a French-style pastry shop for delicious baked goods.
 While Japan has the reputation of being expensive, you can make the same inexpensive and everyday food choices that are enjoyed by the local population.
 Small noodle shops offer delicious and very reasonably priced dishes while others offer Tempura, Sushi, and Bento-box lunches.
 Japanese cuisine is healthy and offers a great deal of variety.

 Program costs include airfare and transfers from/to Haneda airport.
 Japan has one of the most efﬁcient and impressive mass transportation systems in the world.
 High speed bullet and local trains connect to subways and buses providing speedy and convenient access to all major points of interest.
 You will have ample opportunity to explore all that nearby Tokyo has to offer and make visits to the port city of Yokohama.